heidtJJ/Stack/README.md

 # Stack
 An implementation of a stack data type.
 An interface is also provided to work with the stack.

-This implementation is a generic stack.
+My generic implementation of a stack (LIFO).
 Operations provided:

           push
           pop
           size